-From the modern airport it’s only a 20 kilometre ride to get to downtown Punta Arenas, and our lodging – Hotel Lacolet, located in a residential neighbourhood.
-From the hotel it was just five minutes on foot to get to a major bus company depot and a 12 minute walk to restaurants in the downtown area.
+From the modern airport it’s only a 20-kilometre ride to get to downtown Punta Arenas, and our lodging – Hotel Lacolet, located in a residential neighbourhood.
+From the hotel it was just five minutes on foot to get to a major bus company depot and a 12-minute walk to restaurants in the downtown area.

 Things to do in Punta Arenas, Chile

-Boat tour to see the penguins
+1. Take a boat tour to see the penguins

 After one of those deep, drugged like sleeps you slip into after several long flights we were ready to explore Punta Arenas.
 Right off the bat we had a change in plans.
 The boat tour to the penguin sanctuary off of Isla Magdalena we had booked was cancelled due to gale force winds.
 It happens a lot so even if you’ve paid in advance you should have no problem getting a refund.

 I’m sorry we missed it though as it’s supposed to be a real highlight of a visit to Punta Arenas.